 So why is this important?

 It’s important because some people will tell you that converting a word processor file to a ebook format (epub/mobi) is simple.
 IT IS NOT!
-If a digital file (Epub/Mobi) is not correctly prepared you will, potentially, face a huge problems when your book is read on a device you have not tested (think Kobo and Sony Reader).
+If a digital file (Epub/Mobi) is not correctly prepared you will, potentially, face a huge problem when your book is read on a device you have not tested (think Kobo and Sony Reader).
 In fact, even using the tools provided by Amazon to convert your files is not guaranteed to produce a ‘clean’ file.

 What is Epub?

-You should now understand that for a book to displayed correctly on multiple eReading devices you need a specific digital file.
+You should now understand that for a book to display correctly on multiple eReading devices you need a specific digital file.
 The standard format, as recommended by the posh-sounding International Digital Publishing Forum is the Epub.
 The Epub is an open format that means that is it not ‘owned’ by any one company or device.
 Since Epub is the standard format, MOST eReaders will display an epub.
 In fact, it is very easy to read an Epub with lots of free tools out there that will allow you to read an Epub on your computer.
 It is even possible to read an Epub in a web browser, such as Firefox.

-However, what really counts is eReaders and there are number of important devices that will reader Epub:
+However, what really counts is eReaders and there are a number of important devices that will reader Epub: